speder/rename/README.md

-rename files from the command line
+rename files from the command line with regular expressions